Despite global headwinds, Chinese hardware startups remain to take on the world – TechCrunch

 “A good solution is for factories to skip the middlemen and sell directly to consumers with their own brands.
 Once the goal of brand building is clear, they often come to us because they need marketing help as a first step to establish themselves as a global consumer brand.”

-The trend, dubbed “direct-to-consumers” or D2C, also plays into China’s national plan to encourage manufacturing upgrade and homegrown innovations to compete globally, an initiative that began to take shape around 2015.
-The development naturally makes China Indiegogo’s fastest-growing region in the last two years: in the first three quarters of 2020, businesses coming from China jumped 50% year-over-year, according to Li.
+The trend, dubbed “direct-to-consumers,” or D2C, also plays into China’s national plan to encourage manufacturing upgrades and homegrown innovations to compete globally, an initiative that began to take shape around 2015.
+The development naturally makes China Indiegogo’s fastest-growing region in the last two years: In the first three quarters of 2020, businesses coming from China jumped 50% year-over-year, according to Li.

 Localize